 Written by: Pavani Nethma Sandaruwani, (undergraduate), Department of Chemical and Process Engineering, Faculty of Engineering, University of Peradeniya, last modified: 03/06/2021

 Water is one of the essential elements for the survival of life on earth. considering the geometric shape of the water molecule, it takes on an angular shape.
 Due to this shape, the water molecule has a polarity.
 This value is about 1.85D.
-So, a water molecule can be considered a high polar molecule.
+So, a water molecule can be considered as a high polar molecule.

 Because of the high polarity, most polar compounds are soluble in water.
 Water also has the disadvantage of acting as a good solvent for polar compounds.
 That is, various harmful compounds dissolve well in water and then water is rapidly polluted.
 Therefore, when various compounds are dissolved in water and the water is not suitable for the uses, it is called water pollution.